Student bills:

 2. Choose a way to pay.
 Your options are:

-1. direct debit
+1. Direct debit

-2. cheque
+2. Cheque

-3. payment card
+3. Payment card

 4. PayPoint

-That’s it!
-It’s a fairly simple process.
-If you want to know more about what TV licences cover and how to pay, visit our guide: How to set up your TV licence
+If you want to know more about what TV licences cover and how to pay, read our page on how to set up your TV Licence.

 How to set up your broadband bills

-1. connection speed
+1. Connection speed

-2. data allowance
+2. Data allowance

-3. contract length
+3. Contract length

-4. special offers
+4. Special offers

-5. bundles (extras included as part of the package)
+5. Bundles (extras included as part of the package)

 2. Set up a payment plan

 Want to ensure that you’ve got everything covered?
-Use our student bills set-up checklist
+Use our student bills set-up checklist.

 3. Understand what your bills mean

-1. Account number: Your personal account number.
+1. Account number: your personal account number.
 You’ll need it if you contact the internet service provider.

-2. Invoice date: The date the bill was issued.
+2. Invoice date: the date the bill was issued.

-3. Invoice number: A unique number used to identify this bill.
+3. Invoice number: a unique number used to identify this bill.

-4. Total charges for this month: The cost of this month’s bills.
+4. Total charges for this month: the cost of this month’s bills.

-5. Balance from previous bill: The amount due from your previous bill.
+5. Balance from previous bill: the amount due from your previous bill.

-6. Payment received: The amount you paid towards your last bill.
+6. Payment received: the amount you paid towards your last bill.
 If you paid too much or too little, the current bill will reflect this.

-7. Total charges for this month: What you owe for this month (excludes any remaining debt from previous months).
+7. Total charges for this month: what you owe for this month (excludes any remaining debt from previous months).

-8. Amount due: The overall amount you need to pay this month.
+8. Amount due: the overall amount you need to pay this month.

-In our guide What your bills mean: water, energy, TV and internet, we break down every bill you’re likely to receive and what each part of them means.
+In our guide ‘what your bills mean: water, energy, TV and internet‘, we break down every bill you’re likely to receive and what each part of them means.

 What bills students are liable for

-Students have to pay standard utility bills like energy, water, TV and broadband.
+Students have to pay standard utility bills like energy, water, TV Licence and broadband.
 Full-time students in the UK don’t pay council tax.

 Things get a bit more complicated if you’re a part-time student or live with people who aren’t students.
 Part-time students and ‘non-students’ need to pay council tax and will receive bills sent to their home.
+If you live with people who aren’t students (like your parents or working friends, for example), you’ll need to discuss whether you’ll help pay the council tax.
+It’s best to have this discussion early, to avoid any anguish later.

 If you’re a full-time student in Scotland, you won’t need to pay for water—so long as you live with other full-time students.